|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 nlike many other kayaks, the Coleman Colorado™ comes with multiple chambers, allowing another chamber to stay inflated in case that any other is punctured.
 This built-in feature guarantess extra safety and might keep the kayak from sinking in case of an emergency.

-In addition to that, the kayak is really sturdy and stable.
-The kayak manufacturers have done a fair job with the 18-gauge PVC construction.
+In addition to that, it is really sturdy and stable.
+The manufacturer has done a fair job with the 18-gauge PVC construction.
 Other great features are:

 Puncture Protection.
 Efforts have been made to make this kayak puncture proof.
 The 1000D-tarpaulin bottom and the 840D-nylon cover provide additional protection from punctures.